 - Phone: (626) 583-5154

-Nick Roman is KPCC's Managing Editor.
+Nick Roman is KPCC's host of All Things Considered.

 Roman has been a fixture in Southern California radio news for more than 20 years.
 From 1984-2004, he was the voice of news at KLON/KKJZ in Long Beach, serving as a producer, anchor, and news director.
 Along the way he helped create CALNET, a daily statewide news program, where he was a producer, news editor and host.

 He's proud to have trained such accomplished journalists as Kitty Felde and Frank Stoltze.
 Roman has also worked for the past 15 years teaching broadcast journalism to students at Cal State Long Beach and Cal State Fullerton.
 His love of sports has led him to file numerous stories for NPR's "Only A Game."

 A funeral for Edgar Lacey is scheduled today in Downey.
 The 66-year-old former UCLA basketball star died last week.
 Southland fans remember Lacey as a bright basketball star who lost much of his shine on one angry night.

 Los Angeles County Supervisors have certified last month’s election results that put a brand new city council in place in Bell.
 That means the old one will be gone soon.

 A Southern California lawmaker is trying to line up support in the state legislature for a bill to crack down on excessive rate hikes for medical insurance plans.

 Forty years ago today, a jury in Los Angeles handed down death sentences to four of the most infamous killers in California history: Charles Manson and his three female accomplices.
 But the sentences the jury delivered were not the sentences they’ve served.

 A Santa Cruz website that tried to sell Beatles “simulations” online has agreed to pay nearly a million dollars to settle a copyright lawsuit.
 The settlement came a day before the suit was to go to trial.